sajuptpm/jiocloud-docs/build_system.md

    servers of our cloud to take on as much of the processing related to their own management as possible.

+6. Make the deployments as similar as possible for each environment.

 ## End to End process:

 1. Package build server contains a configuration file that tells it